bbcmicrobit/micropython/docs/uart.rst

         * 115200

     The ``bits`` defines the size of bytes being transmitted, and the board only supports 8.
-The ``parity`` parameter defines how partity is checked, and it can be ``None``, ``microbit.uart.ODD`` or ``microbit.uart.EVEN``.
+The ``parity`` parameter defines how parity is checked, and it can be ``None``, ``microbit.uart.ODD`` or ``microbit.uart.EVEN``.
     The ``stop`` parameter tells the number of stop bits, and has to be 1 for this board.